Study Abroad at Maynooth University

 How many courses am I able to take, and how do I determine U.S. semester credit hours?

-1 NUI, Maynooth ECTS credit = 0.5 U.S. semester credit hours
+1 Maynooth University ECTS credit = 0.5 U.S. semester credit hours

 The course preference form is not a registration form; it is a guideline to let your host university know which courses you are interested in taking abroad.
 You should discuss your course selections with your academic advisor at your home institution and have several backup choices in mind.
 Accepted students will receive their provisional schedule shortly after an admissions decision is made.
 This schedule will be based on the courses listed on the course preference form.